 The medium can create amazing training and selling opportunities.
-If you're not familiar with the different types of 3D animation, see my first post of the series, 3 Types of 3D Animation.
+If you're not familiar with the different types of 3D animation, see my post on when to use 3D animation.
 Today, I'll explain why 3D animation is such a great training and selling tool and share examples of how 3D video, interactive 3D, and virtual reality 3D are used for training and selling.

 Well-crafted 3D animation can take a complicated concept, product, or process and make it easy to understand.
 It can deconstruct, highlight, slow down, speed up, and pause the visuals to make sure a concept is clear.
 3D elevates content in a more sophisticated way than photography is capable of.

-What I've noticed when talking with our partners before a project starts is that many don't know when to use 3D–some jump to 3D too fast and others are reluctant to go there–or what kind of 3D is best for their particular need, time, scope, and budget.
+What I've noticed when talking with our partners before a project starts is that many don't know when to use 3D; some jump to 3D too fast and others are reluctant to go there.
+Many simply don't know what kind of 3D is best for their particular need, time, scope, and budget.

 How is 3D used in training and selling?

 This is the most accessible format of 3D animation and can be used in a variety of ways for training and selling—on its own, in an app, or as part of a motion graphics video.
 Watching the video is an effective option for learning new material, and your learners can pause the videos at any time so they can stop and absorb the information, take a learning check, or start over if they need more time with the material.